01 of 07

 Risotto is a traditional Italian rice dish made from a short-grained, starchy variety of rice called arborio rice.
 The technique for making it is called the risotto method, which involves stirring small amounts of hot stock or broth into the rice a little at a time, allowing the liquid to be absorbed as you go.

 Like pasta, risotto is cooked al dente, which means that it should be slightly firm to the bite—a degree of doneness that might seem underdone in ordinary white rice.
-It shouldn't be crunchy though.
+It should not be crunchy though.

 02 of 07